‘Dance Moms’ Spoilers: A Familiar Face Is Set To Return, What’s Known So Far About This Shocker?

 — Dance Moms (@DanceMoms) January 24, 2017

 What brings the Lukasiak women back to the series?
-The preview teasing these big Dance Moms spoilers indicate that Chloe and Christi will walk in on the Abby Lee Dance Company team as they are gathered together and both the dancers and the moms who have been connected to the Lukasiak family over the years will burst into tears.
+The preview teasing these big Dance Moms spoilers indicate that Chloe and Christi will walk in on the Abby Lee Dance Company team as they are gathered together, and both the dancers and the moms who have been connected to the Lukasiak family over the years will burst into tears.
 Christi will nudge Chloe to explain why they’re there, and she will say that she has been thinking about competing again.

 Will Lukasiak rejoin the ALDC?
 Considering how things played out with the family’s departure from Abby’s studio and the show several seasons ago, and the timing of their appearance at this point of the series, that seems fairly unlikely.
 As Chloe’s fans know, she went on to dance at Studio 19 and did do some group competitions, but then she took a break entirely from competing and focused on numerous other projects.
-The spoilers from this clip already have some fans speculating that perhaps the network is setting Chloe up for her own spinoff show, a move that would certainly generate a lot of buzz.
+The spoilers from this clip already have some fans speculating that perhaps the network is setting Chloe up for her own spinoff show; a move that would certainly generate a lot of buzz.
 So far, however, that’s just speculation.

 The tweet sharing the preview jam-packed with spoilers immediately got fans wondering when this will all play out on Lifetime, and Dance Moms spoilers would seem to indicate that this happens a few episodes down the road yet.
 TV Guide notes that the January 24 show is titled “Battle of the Blondes,” and Abby will be prepping the team for Nationals in a few weeks.
-This is Episode 9 in Season 7, and the buzz has been that the Lukasiaks will be incorporated into Episode 13, which is believed to be the season, if not the series, finale.
-Abby and the ALDC team will head back to Pittsburgh for Episode 12 and viewers will not want to miss these last two shows.
+This is Episode 9 of Season 7, and the buzz has been that the Lukasiaks will be incorporated into Episode 13, which is believed to be the season, if not the series, finale.
+Abby and the ALDC team will head back to Pittsburgh for Episode 12, and viewers will not want to miss these last two shows.

 What does the future hold for the series?
 Will Dance Moms be canceled and could something be brewing that would bring Chloe Lukasiak back to television?
 As People notes, Miller was back in court this week for sentencing, but she will not learn her fate until the next hearing slated to take place on February 24.
 It seems fairly likely that the future of the series will not be determined until Abby’s sentence is known, although it certainly seems as if she’s already bid farewell to the show, the dancers, and the moms.